Doctors Note Logo

 Is an Average Glucose of 150 High Enough to Cause Nerve Damage?

-An average glucose of 150 mg/dL corresponds to an A1C just under 7.0 percent, placing it above the ideal pre-meal range but below typical post-meal peaks.
-While a short-term average at this level is unlikely by itself to cause irreversible nerve damage, consistently elevated levels over months to years—especially alongside high blood pressure, high cholesterol, smoking, or obesity—increase your neuropathy risk.
+An average blood glucose of 150 mg/dL equals an A1C of about 6.9%, slightly above the ideal pre-meal target but below typical post-meal peaks.
+A short-term average at this level is unlikely to cause irreversible nerve damage on its own.
+However, sustained elevations over months or years—especially when combined with high blood pressure, high cholesterol, smoking, or obesity—significantly raise your risk of diabetic neuropathy.

 answer background